AM Morning Programs Main Icon

 Grades 1, 2

 Through activities from CRDG’s Hawai‘i Nature Study program, Hawai‘i’s outdoor environment becomes the students’ classroom and laboratory.
 Students will explore the world of plants, insects, small animals, and Hawai‘i’s reef and shore.
-Investigations into different organisms will follow their life cycles, test their responses to various stimuli, observe their different behaviors, learn what places them in different groups, and determine what foods or nutrients they require.
-The learning experience is enriched through the integration of art, group projects, and games.
-If permissible this year, field trips will explore tide pools, gardens, streams, and laboratories.
+Students will observe various animal life cycles, identifying their parts and structures, learning how they grow and survive in different habitats, and discovering what makes each group of organisms unique.
+The learning experience is enriched through the integration of arts and crafts, projects, and games.
+Field trips will provide opportunities to explore tide pools, gardens, streams, and laboratories.

 Full STEAM Ahead